 Fleck is one of three new coaches in the Big Ten this season, along with Indiana's Tom Allen and Purdue's Jeff Brohm.

 Will Ohio State's new OC solve all its problems?

 When last we saw Ohio State, it was being shut out for the first time since 1993, losing 31-0 to Clemson in the Fiesta Bowl.
 That capped a season full of uneven offensive performances despite a mass of talent on that side, prompting coach Urban Meyer to make major changes to his staff.

 The big move was bringing on recently fired Indiana coach Kevin Wilson as offensive coordinator.
-Wilson's Hoosiers teams were routinely effective moving the ball, and the hope is he'll be able to do the same with the Buckeyes and their superior talent.
+His Hoosiers teams were routinely effective moving the ball, and the hope is he'll be able to do the same with the Buckeyes and their superior talent.

 Wilson will be the third offensive coordinator for Ohio State quarterback J.T.
 Barrett.

 Is Penn State as good as it was last winter?